Támesis, Colombia

 I declined and asked around when the Támesis bus would pass by.
 They all said the bus would pass, but no one had any idea at what time.
 Támesis is a small town in Colombia with very few foreign visitors.
 However, I wanted to explore and see what Támesis, Colombia, had to offer.

 As I walked by a table full of men drinking beers, I noticed campesinos enjoying their Sundays off.
 I went into the tienda, bought a Bretaña Soda, and sat at one of the tables.
 I placed it in my earbuds and continued listening to my book.
-If anyone I asked what time the bus was correct, it would arrive within 1–2 hours.
+The locals said the bus would arrive within 1–2 hours.
 I was prepared, the phone fully charged, and a table in the shade.

-Shade is always a hot commodity, especially on Colombia’s humid, hot summer days.
+Shade is always a hot commodity, especially in Colombia’s humid summer days.

 The Bus to Támesis Arrives